gvwilson/thirdbit/teaching/community.md

 - Show people a game or a website that your students made.
 - Give them something quirky from the 3D printer.

+Free samples are compelling.
+- Lessons online.
+- Videos of actual workshops.
+- Lunchtime sessions, but only where practical and effective.

 Positioning is what sets your offering apart from others.
 - Include the standard elevator pitch here as an exercise.
 - When pitching, adapt the "what's in it for me?" part to the person you're speaking to.
   - Because we're all tired of generic emails.
 - Good way to do this is to use personas, but for other stakeholders.
   - Exercise

+Bad responses to "So tell me about your classes?"
+- "We teach programming." (stop)
+  - Like learners, community will never be more excited than you are.
+- "The students really don't seem interested, and we're really struggling to get software installed."
+  - Make people feel sorry for you *after* they already care about you.

+Findability.
+- What do people find when they search online for what you offer?
+- Just as important: how will they find you if they *aren't* online?
+  - Because a lot of people you might want to help aren't.
+  - And the ubiquity of online has devalued it.

+Find allies.
+- Have you ever spoken to someone from your college or school board PR office, or yo city councilor's office?
+- Start building that relationship early by asking for help.
+  - How do they think you ought to raise awareness of what you're doing?
+  - They'll have useful advice, be flattered to be asked, and will know who you are when you have something to say.

+The bigger picture.
+- Combine marketing what you do in particular with marketing the subject as a whole.
+- There's room enough for everyone, so join forces with other groups.
+  - Referrals.

 Marketing blends into engagement (next section).
 - Instead of engaging teachers, you're engaging students and backers.